nilovelez/machete/readme.txt

 3. This is not your typical tracking script...

 == Changelog ==

+= 3.2.1 =
+* Urgent fix: Fixes typo that prevented the maintenance page to work properly.

 = 3.2 =
 * Improved the compliance of the code with the WordPress Coding Standards